sertacdncl/ChallengeTask/README.md

 Notes:
 I'm still learning Zenject, so i may used somethings wrong.
 I tried to optimize as much i can for example using Addressables, pooling.
 I think i can optimize it better in future.
 I tried to use Future Foldering structure.
-I also used Assembly Definitios to seperate projects.
+I also used Assembly Definitions to seperate projects.

 Gameplay Video